 Erik and Lyle Menendez

-Erik and Lyle Menendez, two brothers who grew up in Beverly Hills, California, were convicted of murdering their parents Jose and Louise “Kitty” Menendez on the night of August 20, 1989.
+Erik and Lyle Menendez, two brothers who grew up in Beverly Hills, California, were convicted of murdering their parents Jose and Mary Louise “Kitty” Menendez on the night of August 20, 1989.

 The boys’ father, Jose Menendez immigrated from Cuba when he was 16, and worked his way up in corporate America to become an extremely wealthy business man, and eventually the CEO of LIVE Entertainment.

 On the night of August 20, 1989, Erik and Lyle Menendez opened fire on Jose and Kitty inside their Beverly Hills Mansion.
 Lyle shot his father several times in the arms and once in the head with a Mossberg 12-gauge shotgun.
 Kitty was shot in her torso and face leaving her unrecognizable.
-They shot both Kitty and Jose in the kneecaps to make the incident seem like a mob hit.
+They shot both victims in the kneecaps to make the incident seem like a mob hit.

 Controversy arose over whether patient-therapist confidentiality laws applied to the tapes Oziel made of the brothers’ confessions.
-It was eventually ruled that patient-doctor confidentiality had been broken when Erik threatened Oziel’s life, and some of the tapes would be considered admissible evidence.
+It was eventually ruled that patient-doctor confidentiality had been broken when Lyle threatened Oziel’s life, and some of the tapes would be considered admissible evidence.

-The second trial was deliberately less publicized and closed to the public, as the Judge felt that the juries in the first trial were influenced by media coverage of the case.
-On April 17, 1996, the jury decided that life in prison without the possibility of parole was the best punishment for the brothers.
-They were sentenced to different facilities and have not seen each other in the years since, but do communicate by writing.
+The second trial, beginning in 1995, was deliberately less publicized as the Judge felt the juries in the first trial were influenced by media coverage of the case.
+Both Lyle and Erik were convicted of first-degree murder and on April 17, 1996, jurors decided that life in prison was the best punishment for the brothers.

 Back to Famous Murders & Crimes